oddbird/css-sandbox/src/logical/properties.md

 At this point,
-I'm documenting everything that has logical and/or physical syntax.
+I'm documenting everything that has logical and/or physical syntax -- working through properties in roughly alphabetical order, with occasional detours.
-This is a very rough first pass, and does not imply that every syntax necessarily needs both options, or that a logical-shorthand syntax
+This is a first pass,
+and does not imply that every syntax necessarily needs both options, or that a logical-shorthand syntax